LEMarshall/blog/content/posts/build-a-blog-with-docker-and-hugo-part-2-2016-02-11.md

 If you're interested in reading more about Hugo and Docker, and taking a look at the Dockerfiles which I based mine on, have a look at [this](ilkka.io/blog/static-sites-with-docker/) and [this](www.mrsinham.net/create-a-blog-in-2-min/).

-Basically, my Dockerfile borrows an Alpine Linux + Hugo configuration from the first source, and automatic updates using git and github from the second.
+Basically, my Dockerfile borrows an Alpine Linux + Hugo configuration from the first source, and a process for automatic updates using git and github from the second.

 The following script launches Hugo Server, and sets it to watch the file system for changes.
-Meanwhile, git pulls changes from the repository every 60 seconds, and Hugo will rebuild the site and incorporate anything new:
+Meanwhile, git pulls changes from the repository every 60 seconds, and Hugo rebuilds the site and incorporates anything new:

 ```
 #!/bin/sh